 With the Percentage calculator it is very simple to calculate the percentage giving the initial figure and the percentage that you want to apply to it.

-How to use the percentage calculator
+How to calculate the percentage?

 It's very simple.
 Just enter the initial value, and then indicate in number, the percentage to apply. and then click "Calculate!
 The website will give you three values: